 Charity often begins with avoiding the tax man.

-Individuals typically are older, age 55 to 75, and the usual assets placed in the trust are stocks, real estate and businesses.
-Set-up can require legal fees up to $4,000 and accounting costs up to $2,000.
-The trusts are put together through attorneys, financial planners, charities and charitable trust designers.
+Individuals typically are 55 to 75, and the usual assets placed in the trust are stocks, real estate and businesses.
+Setup can require legal fees of $1,000 to $4,000 and accounting costs of $500 to $2,000.
+The trusts are put together through attorneys, financial planners, charities and charitable trust design firms.

-"The charitable remainder trust is attractive to anyone who intends to leave money to their favorite institution, museum or school in their will," explained William Zabel, senior partner with the law firm of Schulte Rother & Zabel.
+"The charitable remainder trust is attractive to anyone who intends to leave money to their favorite institution, museum or school in their will," explained William Zabel, senior partner with the law firm of Schulte Rother & Zabel, based in New York and Palm Beach, Fla.

 "You transfer what preferably is a highly appreciated asset, such as a stock or real estate, and I have also done trusts with violins and paintings, basically anything one is willing to sell."

 A charitable remainder trust is an IRS qualified trust, so when a highly appreciated asset is sold inside the trust, capital gains taxes needn't be paid.
-Proceeds from assets sales can be reinvested inside the trust to produce income and the individual can receive it during his lifetime.
+Proceeds from sale of the asset can be reinvested inside the trust to produce income.
+The individual has the right to receive income from the trust during his lifetime.

-"The charitable remainder trust didn't gain popularity until the Tax Act of 1986 basically eliminated all of the tax-favored transactions and made it the only game in town," said Frank Terzolo, president of Ameritrust Network in Scottsdale, Ariz.
+"The charitable remainder trust didn't gain popularity until the 1986 tax act basically eliminated all of the tax-favored transactions and made it the only game in town," said Frank Terzolo, president of the Scottsdale, Ariz.-based Ameritrust Network, which designs charitable remainder trusts.

 Individuals can provide to heirs an amount equal to that going to the charity upon their death.
-One way is to fund an irrevocable life insurance trust.
-The individual buys a life insurance policy on his life for the same amount as the value of assets being placed in the charitable remainder trust, with the premium paid by a portion of the income it generates.
+One way to do this is to fund an irrevocable life insurance trust.
+The individual buys a life insurance policy on his life for the same amount as the value of assets being placed in the charitable remainder trust, with the premium paid by a portion of income generated by the trust.